Planetarian: The Reverie of a Little Planet: Snow Globe

 Visual Arts launched a crowdfunding campaign on November 29, 2019, to produce an original video animation (OVA) episode titled Planetarian: Snow Globe.
 By the end of the campaign, the final stretch goal had been achieved for Key to produce a kinetic novel version of Planetarian: Snow Globe for Windows.
-The Snow Globe kinetic novel was released on September 3, 2021 with the Planetarian Ultimate Edition that also included a re-release of the 2016 HD edition of Planetarian: The Reverie of a Little Planet for Windows, the three previously released drama CDs, and an art book.
+Snow Globe, a prequel, was released on September 3, 2021 with the Planetarian Ultimate Edition that also included a re-release of the 2016 HD edition of Planetarian: The Reverie of a Little Planet for Windows, the three previously released drama CDs, and an art book.
 A downloadable edition of Snow Globe for Windows was also released at the same time.
 The staff for Snow Globe was the same for The Reverie of a Little Planet with the scenario written by Yūichi Suzumoto and the art by Eeji Komatsu.
 The music in the game is from the Snow Globe OVA released as Planetarian: Snow Globe Original Sound Tracks & Voice Drama CD in January 2021 for backers of the crowdfunding campaign who pledged at least ¥13,640.
 The Snow Globe soundtrack is composed by Shinji Orito, Donmaru and Ryō Mizutsuki.
 It was released on Steam on April 30, 2024, and later on Nintendo Switch on June 27, with English, French and Chinese translations.